-The limbs are a main component of the bow and give bows their overall shape.
+The limbs are a main part of the bow and give bows their overall shape.
 The limbs are flexible fiberglass planks that are attached to the riser on one end and support the cam or idler wheel at the other end.
-Limbs allow for flexing which translates into energy build up as the bow is drawn.
+Limbs allow for flexing, which translates into energy build-up as the bow is drawn.

 A bow wrist sling is the part of a bow that’s installed along with a stabilizer.
 This prevents archers from dropping their bows after taking a shot.
 Make sure to install your sling loosely so you don’t have to add torque when an arrow is fired.